July 26, 2024

 1. Sales by Collections

-The Sales by Collections report shows your product sales, inventory costs, and profitability by collection, helping you see which ones drive the most revenue.
-With this insight, you can identify popular collections across customer demographics and locations, then adjust marketing and product strategies to boost sales and meet customer preferences.
+The Sales by Collections report shows your product sales, product costs, and profitability by collection, helping you see which ones drive the most revenue.
+With this data, you can identify popular collections across customer demographics and locations, then adjust marketing and product strategies to boost sales and meet customer preferences.

 1. Sales Over Time